 In the UK there is no provision for asylum decisions to be taken at the border.
-An application for asylum may be made at the port of arrival, and immigration officers from the UK Border Force may carry out the screening interview, but then refer the claim to UK Visas and Immigration (see section on Regular Procedure).
+An application for asylum may be made at the port of arrival, and immigration officers from the UK Border Force may carry out the screening interview, but then refer the claim to UKVI (see Regular Procedure).
 The substance of the claim is not examined at the border.